hbhfly/cloud-commerce-datahub-sample-setup/README.md

   - Open the datahub/config/lib folder.
   - Add the JAR files and Java libraries that support the pre-compiled extension.
   - Open the pom.xml file of the custom extension and add a line in the dependency section for *systemPath* with the path to the lib folder.
+ 5. List the extensions in the Data Hub manifest.json file.
+If you have custom extensions with dependencies, list the source extension first, then the dependent extension.
+Extensions are built in the order in which they appear in the manifest.

 ### Update the Data Hub manifest.json